 - Instead of high-sugar treats, eat a small amount of dark chocolate with at least 70 percent cacao.
 Chocolate has been shown to have mood-elevating properties, and eating it may help to reduce stress.

 We all trip up sometimes, but if the majority of your diet follows these rules, you will be doing a great deal to reduce your stress and maintain your health.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.